kbs5280/campfound/README.md

 ## Project Description

 The goal of this project is to create a successful web application from a project idea.
-You will create an app that will authenticate with a third-party service, consume an api, and solve an actual problem.
+I will create an app that will authenticate with a third-party service, consume an API, and solve an actual problem.